ni/niveristand-fpga-addon-custom-device/Source/Examples/DMA Channels Interleaved Example/README.md

 # **The DMA Channels Interleaved Example contains 3 sections:**

 ## 1) The project used to generate a bitfile for the FPGA Addon Custom device
-   - Namely, the DMA Channels FPGA.lvproj (in the Assets folder);
+   - Namely, the DMA Channels FPGA.lvproj;
    - The bitfile is generated for a PXIe-7858R target;
    - Users can add a different target in the project and use the FPGA Personality.vi to generate a bitfile for another target;

 ## 2) The Veristand project that has the System Definition that contains the FPGA Addon Custom Device with the previously mentioned bitfile
-   - Namely, the Veristand FPGA Addon Interleaved Example.nivsproj (in the Assets folder)
+   - Namely, the Veristand FPGA Addon Interleaved Example.nivsproj
    - The Controller is setup with a Windows OS;
    - The FPGA Addon is pointed to a remote RIO resource (rio://10.113.0.134/RIO1 ) to access the PXIe-7858R target;
    - Users can modify the System Definition and load their generated bitfile (mentioned at section 1), aswell as change the rio resource;